JRulik/SimChatFX/README.md

   - Install and run.
 Then run module "Apache" and module "MySQL" (in this sequence).

-- Project is created in IntelliJ IDEA, with the newest version (2022.2.3) I think I had no problem with running JavaFX without any modification of project/IDE (JavaFX should by bundled), but I´m not sure.
+- Project is created in IntelliJ IDEA, with the newest version (2022.2.3) I think I had no problem with running JavaFX without any modification of project/IDE (JavaFX should be bundled), but I´m not sure.
 There is possibility you need install plugins: "JavaFX Runtime for Plugins" and "JavaFX" (should be bundled in IDE).

-- If JavaFX is not working, here are another useful tutorial to make you working for your IDE: https://www.youtube.com/watch?v=Ope4icw6bVk&t=1s&ab_channel=BroCode    (for IntelliJ IDEA) https://www.youtube.com/watch?v=_7OM-cMYWbQ&t=312s&ab_channel=BroCode  (for Eclipse -> probably needed)
+- If JavaFX is not working, here are another useful tutorials to make it working for your IDE: https://www.youtube.com/watch?v=Ope4icw6bVk&t=1s&ab_channel=BroCode    (for IntelliJ IDEA) https://www.youtube.com/watch?v=_7OM-cMYWbQ&t=312s&ab_channel=BroCode  (for Eclipse -> probably needed)